 New York’s pure law would allow Car B to countersue Car A and recover 20 percent of Car B’s damages from Car A.

 The law pertaining to car accidents can be more complicated than you think.
-To schedule a free consultation with a knowledgeable attorney at Rubin & Licatesi, P.C., call us at 516-227-2662 or contact our Brooklyn office online.
+To schedule a free consultation with a knowledgeable attorney at Licatesi Law Group, LLP, call us at 516-227-2662 or contact our Brooklyn office online.